Smruthisunil123/Smartvoterapp/README.md

 A starter on designing the smartvoter app.
-Its basically about deigitalizing the voting system.
+Its basically about digitalizing the voting system.